 Have more questions?
 We strive to make dental care a pain free process.
 Here are some frequently asked questions that may have crossed your mind.

 The development of cavities is usually in those hard to see and reach places in your mouth.
 These are the areas that usually floss can only reach.
 Cavities are formed when the bacteria in your mouth attaches to food particles and forms plaque.
 The acid produced by plaque begins to eat away at the tooth if it is left long enough.
 First the enamel is attacked then the dentin is next, which is where the tooth’s nerve fibers are located.
-Once the decay makes its way to the dentin a filling is need to stop the cavities progress.
+Once the decay makes its way to the dentin a filling is needed to stop the cavities progress.
 If it is left untouched it will eventually reach the nerve and a root canal is then needed to repair the tooth.

 Floss is cheap, so don’t be stingy!
 Tear off about a forearm’s length to start.
 Wrap one end around the middle finger of one hand to ‘anchor’ it and pick up the other end about 4-6 inches away with the middle finger of the other hand.
 This allows you to manipulate the floss with your thumb and fore finger.
 As you soil a section of floss, ‘reel’ in another 4-6 inches of clean floss with the anchor finger as you release the floss with the other finger.
 Never shoe-shine the teeth in a back-and-forth motion as you will either notch your teeth and/or cut your gums.